NikkuNoShori/TraderInsights/README.md

 2. Create a feature branch
 3. Submit a pull request

+## Documentation

+The project contains several documentation files to help developers understand the architecture and patterns:

+- `src/docs/ARCHITECTURE.md`: Overall application architecture
+- `src/docs/STATE_MANAGEMENT.md`: State management approach with Zustand
+- `src/docs/ROUTING.md`: Routing architecture and path conventions
+- `.cursorrules`: Project code conventions and rules

+Please refer to these documents when contributing to maintain consistency throughout the codebase.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.